wizkids/csharp-rocks-wpf/README.md

 We expect a simply structured C# WPF application with good readability.
 Design and UX is not a major consideration - keeping it simple is fine.

-We expect a well-versed developer to be able to complete the tasks within a couple of hours.
+We expect a well-versed developer to be able to complete the tasks within a few hours.

 *While a simple test project you should structure it as a project meant for a business production environment.*